 To be able to act upon changing requirements a good approach is to commit as little as possible.
 Olav Maassen and Chris Matts suggest in their book Commitment to “never commit early unless you know why”.
 I think this is a good approach to deal with change.

-Commitment and stability support each other, by committing only what needs to be done in the next iteration the stability of requirements increases, resulting in higher quality product to be delivered to customers.
+Commitment and stability support each other, by committing only what needs to be done in the next iteration the stability of requirements increases, resulting in high-quality products to be delivered to customers.

-The book What Drives Quality helps you to prevent software problems from happening by building an shared understanding what drives software quality.
+The book What Drives Quality helps you to prevent software problems from happening by building a shared understanding what drives software quality.
 It enables you to effectively take actions, saving time and money!
-This blog will be included in a next draft of this book.
-If you want to read the book and review it, please contact me.
+This blog has been included this book.

 (This post was updated on November 8, 2017: My 2nd book What Drives Quality is released).